Johnny On the Spot Blog: Posts Tagged ‘Air Cleaning’

 Monday, May 18th, 2020

-Schedule Duct Cleaning
+Schedule Professional Duct Cleaning to Improve Indoor Air Quality

 With each cycle of your air conditioning system, air passes through the ducts.
 Little gaps or damaged seals allow dust, dirt and other debris to get inside.
 These particles then enter your living spaces.
 Professional duct cleaning removes the buildup, helping you breathe more easily.
 Schedule duct cleaning every two to five years.

-Use an Air Purifier
+Use an Air Purifier for Cleaner Indoor Air

 Air purifiers use UV-C, electrostatic or ozone technology to deactivate microbial, bacteria and viruses.
 They also help neutralize odors.
-For the best results, use a whole-home air purifier.
+For the best results, use a whole-home air purifier system.
 These products work with your air conditioning system.
 They sanitize your home’s air 24/7 and reduce the amount of allergens and germs in it.
 As a result, they help you feel better and lower your chance of getting sick.

 Cleaner and fresher indoor air makes your home more comfortable and pleasant.
 By removing more of the particles from your home’s air, you’ll breathe easier and get sick less often.
 To learn more about duct cleaning and other indoor air quality solutions for your home, call Johnny On The Spot today.